 Widely considered as one of the best small trees for Australian conditions, she is low maintenance and easy to maintain, and even relatively pest & disease free!
 Happy to be shaped a little to maintain your desired size, she's a little more generous with her flowering season than her pretty cousin, the Camellia.

 Mildly frost and wind tolerant (protect young plants from frost).
 Most soils, but prefers a peaty soil that is well mulched with aged mulch.
 Full sun, partial shade.

-You are buying beautiful, happy, sun-hardened tubestock with root systems.
-Tubestock is the youngest plant you can buy, which helps to make it so affordable (so you can buy more PLANTS, woohoo!).
-Please note our infographic included in every plant listing for an indication of what sizing to expect.
-Photos are examples only, and your stock may be larger or smaller than what is shown.
+You are buying beautiful, happy, sun-hardened (excepting indoor varieties) tubestock with root systems.
+Tubestock is the youngest plant you can buy, which keeps it affordable (so you can buy more plants *wink*).
+Please note our infographic included in every plant listing for an indication of sizing.
+Pictures are examples only, and your stock may be larger or smaller than what is shown.

 Leptospermum Longifolium - Foliage